Skip to content

 VÍK

-Mýrdalshreppur is one of the three municipalities within Katla Geopark, a UNESCO Global geopark.
+Mýrdalshreppur is one of the three municipalities within Katla Geopark, a UNESCO Global Geopark.
 Vík in Mýrdalshreppur is situated in the center of th

 ÞORLÁKSHÖFN